Lattay/chicken-build-static/README.md

 ## Support

 Supported platform are currently Linux on AMD64 and Linux on ARMv7.
-If you are interested in a different platform please submit an [issue](https://github.com/Lattay/chicken-build-static/issues).
+If you are interested in a different platform please submit an [issue](https://github.com/Lattay/chicken-build-static/issues) as it may need cross compilation.

-Supported Chicken version is currently restricted to Chicken 5.2.0 but it should be fairly easy to support other version using an appropriatly modified version of the [base image Dockerfile](https://github.com/Lattay/chicken_docker).
+Supported Chicken version is currently restricted to Chicken 5.2.0 but it should be fairly easy to support other version using an appropriately modified version of the [base image Dockerfile](https://github.com/Lattay/chicken_docker).